MarinKos89/WebShop/README.md

 # WebShop
-Music web shop writen in Java with Spring framework
+Music web shop in production with Java Spring framework
 ### DESCRIPTION
 MusicStore is an e-commerce application written in Java using Servlets and JSPs.
 It complies fully with the MVC design pattern, as Servlets are used as controllers